STRIDES/NIHCloudLabGCP/docs/open_project_extramural.md

 1. Log in to Google Cloud using the personalized link and instructions in the “How to Access Your NIH Cloud Lab Account” email you received from CloudLab@nih.gov.
 Be sure to use a private or incognito browser, and remember that you cannot log in to your Cloud Lab account from the Google Cloud homepage.

 2. After logging in, you should land on the console homepage.
 Hover over the profile icon in the top right corner.
-An account name will appear followed by your cloud lab email address.
+An account name will appear followed by an email address.
 If the account name starts with “Extramural Cloud Lab,” you are in the correct account.

     *Note: If your account name does not start with “Extramural Cloud Lab,” you are not in the correct account.
 You should be able to     resolve this issue by signing out and then back in from a private or incognito browser using the personalized link and instructions   you received from CloudLab@nih.gov.
 Make sure you are following the instructions exactly as written.*